alex-dudkin/HARUS/CodeBook.md

 The subdirectories are created automatically as you unpack the Samsung archive.

 g_mergedir <- "merged"
-- the run_analysis.R script will create the directory in your working directory.
+- the run_analysis.R script will create the directory inside your working directory.
 The merged files will be put in there.